LingUaan/LingSieve/README.md

 Usage
 =====

-  Open a Command Prompt and run the program PrimeSieveGPU:
+  Open a Command Prompt and run the program LingSieve:

   1) start without parameter - it will use initial values - StartValue (0), segment size (10^11) and start a LDT
   2) if there is a valid Result file it will use the last entry as StartValue, segment size (10^11) and start a LDT